rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Alice's best choice recommendation

-In :numref:`aliceBestChoiceImage` we may by the way notice that the *Graduate Interpreter* studies come first, followed by the *Graduate Translator* studies.
-Last come the *Chamber of Commerce* specialised studies.
+In :numref:`aliceBestChoiceImage` we may notice that the *Graduate Interpreter* studies come first, followed by the *Graduate Translator* studies.
+Last come the *Chamber of Commerce*'s specialised studies.
 This confirms again the high significance that Alice attaches to the *attractiveness* of her further studies and of her future profession (see criteria *AS* and *AP* in :numref:`aliceHeatmap`).

 Robustness analysis
 ...................

 Alice considers her four decision objectives as being *more or less* equally important.
 Here we have, however, allocated *strictly equal* importance weights with *strictly* equi-significant criteria per objective.

-Yet, how robust is our previous best decision recommendation when, now, we must consider the importance of the objectives and, hence, the significance of the respective performance criteria to be *more or less uncertain* ?
+Yet, how robust is our previous best decision recommendation when, now, we would consider the importance of the objectives and, hence, the significance of the respective performance criteria to be *more or less uncertain* ?

 To answer this question, we will consider the respective criteria significance weights *wj* to be triangular random variables in the range 0 to *2wj* with mode = *wj*.
 We may compute a corresponding 90% confident outranking digraph with the help of the :py:class:`outrankingDigraphs.ConfidentBipolarOutrankingDigraph` constructor [22]_.